rohit12crj/Study-Notes/Jenkins/notes.md

 ---

-✅ How will u take jenkins backup ?
+✅ How will u take jenkins backup & how will u restore a job which was deleted ?

 https://youtu.be/5Tb-AOUFuKQ?si=cyR2-GLsYSS30g-J